Homoki-Ugyvedi-Iroda/transcribe_redact_TUI/README.md

 Make sure the following requirements are fulfilled:

 - Python 3.9.16 or later
-- This is a Windows specific version, relying on `windows_curses` package (but you can try with ).
+- This is a Windows specific version, relying on `windows_curses` package.

 After downloading this source in a zip (e.g. unzipping to directory e.g. "REDACT") or cloning by git, go to the unzipped directory.
 Of course, best practice is to create a virtual environment before installing with `venv`, but if you don't know what a venv is, don't use it just for this module.